-The Bank believes the recognized net deferred tax assets of \$884 million at December 31, 2022, are more likely than not to be realized based on expectations as to future taxable income in the jurisdictions in which it operates.
+The Bank believes the recognized net deferred tax assets of \$818 million at December 31, 2023, are more likely than not to be realized based on expectations as to future taxable income in the jurisdictions in which it operates.

-The Bank is subject to the income and indirect tax laws of the U.S., and its states and municipalities in which the Bank has significant business operations.
+The Bank is subject to the income tax laws of the U.S., and its states and municipalities in which the Bank has business operations.
 These tax laws are complex and subject to interpretations by the taxpayer and the relevant governmental taxing authorities.
-The Bank must make judgments and interpretations about the application of these inherently complex tax laws when determining the provision for income taxes and the expense for indirect taxes and must also make estimates about when certain items affect taxable income in the various tax jurisdictions.
+The Bank must make judgments and interpretations about the application of these inherently complex tax laws and make estimates about certain items affecting taxable income when determining the provision for income taxes in the various tax jurisdictions.